-Bear Creek’s Greening program this year comes full circle, as we celebrate our third year of makin’ soil and recycling with the Spirit of the Suwannee Music Park.
-Two year ago, we began an expanded recycling program that includes glass, mixed plastic, aluminum, and cardboard/paperboard.
+Bear Creek’s Greening program this year comes full circle, as we celebrate our fourth year of makin’ soil and recycling with the Spirit of the Suwannee Music Park.
+Four year ago, we began an expanded recycling program that includes glass, mixed plastic, aluminum, and cardboard/paperboard.
 We also began a composting program that includes all of the Festival’s food waste and compostable foodservice materials.
 Working with the Suwannee County High School’s Environmental Club under the leadership of sponsor Amy Hendry, last year at Bear Creek we began an educational partnership that has blossomed through three additional festivals held at the Park.
 This partnership has become a cornerstone of our sustainability program!

 Thank you for helping create our collective successes and please continue to support the program though properly sorting your refuse!